Finish off your triathlon season with a must do event!

 Wetsuits: This event will follow USAT regulations in regards to wetsuit use, however they are not mandatory

-Length: 10K (6.2 mi) – a flat and fast, spectator friendly, double 5k loop course alongside Lake Sunapee
+Length: 10K (6.2 mi) – a spectator friendly, double 5k loop course alongside Lake Sunapee

 Run Aid Stations: Aid stations will be available with Gatorade, water, Untapped energy, and bananas.